gitAbishek/LSMProduct/readme.md

 # Description

 A complete solution to create and sell online courses.
 The plugin is powered by React js; hence creating courses, lessons, quizzes are super smooth and easy.
-The best part is the beautifully designed interactive learning page with easy course navigation, distraction-free mode, Course Progress bar, and dedicated place for Questions and Answers.
+The best part is the beautifully designed interactive learn page with easy course navigation, distraction-free mode, Course Progress bar, and dedicated place for Questions and Answers.

 ### Features And Options: